hamzatrq/Events/README.md

 A clone of all events in city app in Ionic 3 framework.

 ### Supported OS
-The app supports Android, IOS, Windows and can also be hosted as a Progressive Ewb App
+The app supports Android, IOS, Windows and can also be hosted as a Progressive Web App

 ### Run in browser
 ```bash